Battle of Bhuchar Mori: Battle

 Mirza Aziz Koka assembled his army near Dhrol which included 8,900 to 9,000 warriors.
 The army included the Roman, Arab, Russian, Turk, Firkani, Habasi, Mirkani, Mukrani, Sindhi, and soldiers from Kandhar, Kabul, Khorasan, and Iran.

 The Kathiawar force was stationed near Dhrol which had 17,000 to 21,000 warriors.
-The Nawanagar forces included Hapa, Kana, Balach, Jiya, Kabar, Dal, Mod, and Rao clans of Jadeja, Sodha,Tumbel, Barhath, Gadhvi and other clans of Cāraṇas, Dhundhan, Dhaman, Sumra, Sindhi, Rajgor.
+The Nawanagar forces included Hapa, Kana, Balach, Jiya, Kabar, Dal, Mod, and Rao clans of Jadeja, Sodha, Tumbel, Barhath, Gadhvi and other clans of Cāraṇas, Dhundhan, Dhaman, Sumra, Sindhi and Rajgor.
+According to regional Sodha genealogical traditions, warriors associated with Moti Bhalsan and neighbouring Sodha settlements of the Halar region also joined the forces of Nawanagar.

 The forces of Jam Sataji was joined by Nawab Dolatkhan Ghori and Jagirdar Ra Khengar of Junagadh State and the warriors sent by Rao Bharmalji I of Cutch State.
 Sanganji Vadher of Okha and Vasaji Parmar of Muli State joined with their army.
 Maheraman Ajani of Bhadresar, Kutch joined Nawanagar with his fourteen sons.
 The Jamat of naked Atit Sadhus, returning from pilgrimage Dwarka and going to Hinglaj Devi, also joined them.
 The army also had a large number of cannons, 84 elephants, cavalry, and camels.

 When the Mughal army reached Bhuchar Mori, Jam attacked with the auxiliary forces of Kutch.
 There were two night raids on the Mughal forces too and the battle was delayed two days due to rain.
 Several skirmishes were fought, in each of which the Kathiawar army was victorious.
 Due to the season of rain, the battlefield was not suitable and the strategy of Jam Sataji won frequently.
 After a period of three months, Mirza Aziz Koka started peace talks with mediation of Chandrasinh of Halvad.
 He had agreed to pay two lakh to Jam Sataji and one lakh secretly to Chandrasinh if the peace talks succeed.
 Daulat Khan of Junagadh secretly made pacts with Mirza Aziz Koka.
 As Mirza Aziz Koka assured support, he declared the war with Jam Sataji again.